marco-morales/QMSS-GR5072_Spring2022/README.md

 	$ git pull origin main
 	```

-5. subscribe to the repository to get notifications each time new changes are pushed to the repository
+5. "Watch" the repository to get notifications each time uptates are pushed